Quantization for Matrix MultiplicationPart 2 of 4

 All three approaches share a common flaw: they treat the quantization problem linearly.

-• Deterministic VQ: Approximates AA^A \approx \hat{A}, ignores that ATBA^T B is quadratic
+• Deterministic VQ: Approximates $A \approx \hat{A}$, ignores that $A^T B$ is quadratic

 • Sketching: Linear projections don't capture quadratic structure